oracle/odpi/doc/src/functions/dpiPool.rst

     will be set.
 If the pool parameter is NULL or invalid, an error is returned.

-    **dbTokenInfo** [IN] -- a pointer to a :ref:`dpiDbTokenInfo<dpiDbTokenInfo>` structure which is used to
-    specify parameters for token based authentication.
+    **accessToken** [IN] -- a pointer to a :ref:`dpiAccessToken<dpiAccessToken>` structure which is used to specify parameters for token based authentication.
 If the pointer is NULL, an error is returned.

 .. function:: int dpiPool_setGetMode(dpiPool* pool, dpiPoolGetMode value)